kirandatwani/kirandatwani.github.io/projects/project-2.md

 <img class="ui medium right floated rounded image" src="../images/Web1.jpg">

+While the majority of the projects were conducted individually, one of our final projects was a group effort collaboration.
 I learned plentiful from working with team members on a combined project.
-We were all assigned our individual tasks.

-<a href="https://github.com/theVacay/vacay"><i class="large github icon"></i>theVacay/vacay</a>
+We were given freedom to create a website about one of the towns in Majuro, Marshall Islands in any way that we wanted.
+It was tricky at first because we were all new in this field, and had limited knowledge in aspects such as design, formatting and coding, but we picked a scope, and tried out best.
+I worked on the overall layout, and made sure the formatting was clear, and the structure was concise.
+It was one of the longest, and most challenging projects I had worked on in a group of people at that time, but it was this feeling of success everytime something worked that got me into computer science initially.